Silver-D/LastEpochSM/README.md

 ### Monolith
 + __noLoseWhenDie__ : Don't lose stuff when you die in a Monolith.
-While _LastEpoch_Hud_ has a similar checkbox, it actually does nothing at this time.
-This setting has been tested with Monoliths at Normal and Empowered Timelines (no stability was decreased), but I have yet to test it while having some Gaze of Orobyss.
-It should work, though.
-I hope.
-I need to play more instead of working on this.
+While _LastEpoch_Hud_ has a similar checkbox, it actually does nothing at this time.<br />This setting has been tested with Monoliths at Normal and Empowered
+Timelines: no stability was decreased, and no Gazes of Orobyss were lost.
 + ___enableBlessingTransfers___ : Blessing Transfers are enabled, and the _BlessingTransfers.json_ file is processed
 + ___Blessing Transfers___ : As this Mod is called Simple Modules, it is only fitting that this configuration file may induce some headaches to configure.<br />